 This holistic course covers how to establish effective communication strategies, how to work with people with mental health issues, and how to build a professional practice.
-If you want to gain a well-rounded foundation before entering the Community Services & Counselling industry, this is the course for you.
+If you want to gain an excellent foundation before entering the Community Services & Counselling industry, this is the course for you.

 Recognition of Prior Learning (RPL)

 How do I Enrol?

 There are 16 units of competency in this Child, Youth and Family Intervention qualification, that are delivered in three stages.
 Students will be supported throughout the course program via one-on-one Trainer support, online eLearning, live and recorded web-tutorials and forums which are aimed at supporting individual learner needs.
 Trainer support is available after hours and seven days a week.

 Australis College will integrate the activities, bringing together some units that reflect real industry outcomes and processes.

-In order to obtain this qualification, you must successfully complete the following 16 units of competency:
+To obtain this qualification, you must complete the following 16 units of competency: